AI-SDC/SACRO-Viewer/DEVELOPERS.md

 ## Test data

-`data/test-nursery.py` will use ACRO to generate some test outputs in `outputs/`
+The script `data/test-nursery.py` uses ACRO to generate outputs from a public test dataset.
+It will generate some test outputs in `outputs/`.

-This should be generated for you automatically by just rules, but if you need to manually regenerate it:
+It can be run with the following command:

 ```
-just clean
 just test-outputs
 ```

 ## Running the electon app